rykener/django-manifest-loader/docs/docs/about_install.md

 ```

-## webpack configuration
+## Webpack Configuration

-_webpack is not technically required: Django Manifest Loader by default expects a manifest file in the form output by [webpack Manifest Plugin](https://github.com/shellscape/webpack-manifest-plugin).
+_Webpack is not technically required: Django Manifest Loader by default expects a manifest file in the form output by [Webpack Manifest Plugin](https://github.com/shellscape/webpack-manifest-plugin).
 See the section on custom loaders for information on how to use a different type of manifest file._

 You must install the `WebpackManifestPlugin`.
 Optionally, but recommended, is to install the `CleanWebpackPlugin`.